We understand the importance of taking care of your eyes from an early age, which is why children’s vision is one of our specialities.

-During the first twelve years of our lives, as much as 80% of learning is accomplished through our vision.
-Yet research has shown that one in five children, that’s a staggering 20%, have an undetected vision problem, which could inhibit their progress both inside and outside of school.
-Early detection is key in preventing problems, and at McBride and McCreesh Opticians, we recognise that high quality eye care and proper advice will help children with vision problems achieve their full potential.
+Our eye care starts from the beginning During the first twelve years of our lives, as much as 80% of learning is accomplished through our vision.
+Yet research has shown that one in five children, have an undetected vision problem.
+Without professional help, it’s difficult for children to identify and communicate any eye problems.

 There can be a number of signs to look out for:

-• Does he or she have difficulty copying things from the board at school?
+Having difficulty copying things from the board at school

 The UK National Screening Committee recommends that full screening by an optician should begin at age four to five years.
-After the first test it is advisable to return every two years or as recommended by your optician.
+After the first test it is advisable to return every year or as recommended by your optician.
 It is particularly important if Mum or Dad wear glasses.
-Our opticians are trained to detect many eye conditions in children, and early detection is essential to ensure that your child develops healthy sight.

 Glasses for Children If your child requires vision correction, we’ll make the process easy, comfortable and even enjoyable for your child.
 A FREE range of children’s glasses are available under the NHS optical voucher scheme.
 We also stock a full range of children’s designer and specialised frames made from lightweight titanium or memory metal with sprung sides.
 There is also the option of having thinner, more lightweight and reflection-free lenses fitted to your child’s glasses, to further improve the quality of your child’s vision.

 Contact Lenses for Children Contact lenses are a popular choice for children playing sports such as football, tennis and rugby.
 We have extensive experience in fitting younger patients with contact lenses.
 Along with conducting the test, providing the prescription and supplying the lenses, we will also help ensuring you and your child are comfortable with inserting, removing and caring for them.